esp-cpp/camera-display/README.md

 This sample has two main tasks:

-1. Receiver task, which runs a TCP server that receives jpeg image packets (whicha have an 8-byte header which includes image length) and puts them into a queue.
+1. RTSP client that receives mjpeg frames split into RTP packets, turns them back into JPEG images, and pushes them into a queue.
 2. Display task, which pulls image data from the queue, decodes the jpeg, and displays it on the screen.